Nasal fold resection in pugs: when it is advisable, how it is performed and what owners need to know

 Typical everyday signs include: your pug blinks frequently, squints, rubs its face on the sofa or with its paw, avoids bright light, has increased tearing towards the side of its nose, and repeatedly develops brownish to black pigment streaks on the cornea towards the bridge of the nose.
 This pigmentation is not "dirt," but rather an indication of long-term irritation.
 Often, the nasal fold is so prominent that its hairs constantly touch the cornea – this is best seen in profile or from a slightly elevated angle.

-As a veterinarian, I also pay attention to moist, reddened skin in the fold area; bacteria and yeasts colonize this area particularly easily, which exacerbates the irritation.
-Important: Not every watery eye automatically necessitates nasal fold resection in pugs .
-Tear duct problems, excessively large palpebral fissures, medial entropion, or trichiasis originating from the caruncle can be contributing factors, either alone or in combination – therefore, a complete eye examination (including a fluorescein test and Schirmer test) is always essential.
-British and international veterinary sources describe the role of the nasal fold in corneal irritation and the predisposition of brachycephalic breeds to skin fold dermatitis; both can occur together.
+As a veterinarian, I also pay attention to moist-smelling, reddened skin in the folds; bacteria and yeasts colonize these areas particularly easily, which intensifies the irritation.
+Important: Not every watery eye automatically requires veterinary attention.
+Nasal fold resection in pugs.
+Tear duct problems, excessively large palpebral fissures, medial entropion, or trichiasis originating from the caruncle can play a role, either alone or in combination – therefore, a complete eye examination (including fluorescein test and Schirmer test) is always necessary.
+British and international specialist sources describe the role of the nasal fold in corneal irritation and the predisposition of brachycephalic breeds to skin fold dermatitis; both can occur together.

-If the fold touches the cornea or becomes repeatedly inflamed despite care, nasal fold resection is very likely a sensible option for pugs Vetlexicon+2PDSA+2
+If the crease touches the cornea or becomes inflamed repeatedly despite care, then it is...
+Nasal fold resection in pugs very likely a sensible option.
+Vetlexicon+2PDSA+2

 2) Is anesthesia particularly risky for my pug with BOAS – and how can the risk be minimized?